Ayasibp/QaCase_btech/testcases/readme.md

 2. Area dropdown shows only options under selected Sublocation
 3. Changing Location resets Sublocation and Area
 4. Dropdown hierarchy is maintained correctly

+---

+# Why i choose the test tools

+Since WeMine project is a multi-platform Application

+- Mobile App (WemMine) - likely iOS and Android (Native)
+- Web App (WeMineOffice)
+- Multiple Backend

+## Web Automation

+My Primary Choice: Playwright

+### Why Playwright

+1. It is support for modern web apps
+2. As far that i know, it is built in network interception (so suitable for testing offline mode)
+3. Possible to handle dynamic forms
+4. Cross-browser testing
+5. Better for testing progressive web apps with poor connectivity
+6. API testing capabilities built in

+## Mobile Testing (Native)

+My Choice: Appium

+### Why Appium

+1. Cross-platform (iOS & Android)
+2. As far that i know, it is possibe to test offline functionality
+3. Large community, so we can ask or theres a lot of documents or references

+## Backend Automation

+My Choice: Playwright

+## Why Playwright

+1. we can do API testing in playwright, so it is more efficient if we use 1 tool for cross testing